 Trump’s new Justice Department leadership orders a freeze on civil rights cases

-- President Donald Trump's new Justice Department leadership ordered a freeze on prosecutions under the Freedom of Access to Clinic Entrances Act, calling them an example of the 'weaponization' of law enforcement.
+- President Donald Trump's new Justice Department leadership ordered a freeze on prosecutions under the Freedom of Access to Clinic Entrances Act, stating these cases are an example of 'weaponization' of law enforcement.

-- Justice Department Chief of Staff Chad Mizelle stated that prosecutions will now only be allowed in 'extraordinary circumstances' or cases with 'significant aggravating factors.'
+- Chad Mizelle, the Justice Department chief of staff, stated that prosecutions will only occur in 'extraordinary circumstances.'

 Coverage Details